aaronwriight/cogsci_project/README.md

 ## Cognitive Science Project Template

-This is a structured template for organizing and managing cognitive science projects.
+This is a minimal, structured template for organizing and managing cognitive science projects.
 It includes a clear directory structure, environment setup scripts, and guidelines for reproducibility.

 ## Project configuration & environment